 - Policy Platforms

-In 1892, The Boise Warm Springs Water District in Idaho became the first community in the world to tap into a geothermal reservoir for heating buildings.
+In 1892, The Boise Warm Springs Water District in Idaho became the first community in the World to tap into a geothermal reservoir for heating buildings.
 Though it initially only provided heat to a handful of buildings, today it encompasses four water districts that collectively heat 12 million square feet of building space and over 300 homes.

-This expansion over the last 130 years is the perfect example of how geothermal resources can be leveraged to sustainably meet a community’s heating needs.
-The four water districts have reduced the city’s carbon footprint by approximately 20,000 tons of carbon dioxide a year – the equivalent of removing more than 4,000 cars from the road.
+Thanks to their use of the sustainable resouce, the four water districts have reduced their carbon footprint by approximately 20,000 tons of carbon dioxide a year – the equivalent of removing more than 4,000 cars from the road.